Victoria's Secret (VSCO)

 Victoria's Secret Quarterly Revenue

-Looking further ahead, sell-side analysts expect revenue to grow 2% over the next 12 months.
-Although this projection suggests its newer products will spur better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 3.1% over the next 12 months, an acceleration versus the last three years.
+This projection is above the sector average and suggests its newer products will catalyze better top-line performance.

 6. Store Performance